earthlab/earthlab.github.io/org/earth-analytics/week-2.md

 You can receive a bonus point for

-1. identifying an anomaly in the data when you plot it and
+1. Identifying an anomaly in the data when you plot it and
-2. suggesting how to address that anomaly.
+2. Suggesting how to address that anomaly.

-### Undergrads Bonus
+#### Undergrads Bonus
 If you complete the bonus activity and add the 1948 - 2013 plot to your report, you will receive a bonus point!

-#### Report Write Up

-Turn your R Markdown document into a report about the 2013 Boulder floods by adding the following:

-1. Carefully compose 2-3 paragraphs at the top of the report which summarize the conditions and the events that took place in 2013 to cause a flood that had significant impacts.
-Describe the impacts of the flood on the terrain and the people in Boulder.
-Then describe and interpret each plot, telling us what it shows, and how it impacted the overall disturbance caused by the floods.
-Use the readings above to write the text in your report.
+***

 When you are happy with your report, convert your R Markdown file into `.html` format report using `knitr`.

-Be sure to PROOFREAD your report before submitting it.
-Check for spelling, and grammar.
-The text will be graded like a typical paper.
-The code will be graded for

-* syntax, clean code style, function (does it run without errors)

 **Submit your final report to the d2l drop box in both `.html` and `.Rmd` formats by Wed 1 February 2017 @ NOON**